27 Sights in Kawasaki, Japan (with Map and Images)

 Tokyu Train and Bus Museum Lover of Romance / CC BY-SA 3.0

-The Train and Bus Museum is a railway preservation and exhibition facility operated by Tokyu Corporation in Miyamae-ku, Kawasaki City, Kanagawa Prefecture.
-The nearest station is Miyazakidai Station on the Tokyu Denentoshi Line, and there is a building under the Denentoshi Line overpass, and one of the entrances is in front of the ticket gate.
+The Train and Bus Museum is a railway preservation exhibition facility operated by Tokyu Corporation, located in Miyamae Ward, Kawasaki City, Kanagawa Prefecture.
+The nearest station is Miyazakidai Station on the Tokyu Den-en-toshi Line, and the building is situated under the elevated tracks of the Den-en-toshi Line, with one of the entrances located in front of the ticket gate.

 Show sight on map